• Skip to primary navigation

 • Freezing your eggs.
 Egg extraction is a very streamlined process these days.
 Similar to women who undergo IVF treatments, you will be given a series of hormones that stimulate egg production and release.
 These eggs will be harvested and frozen for use later on.

 • Freezing embryos.
 You can also opt to complete the first phase of an IVF treatment by harvesting eggs and fertilizing them with your partner’s sperm to yield embryos.
 The embryos can be cryogenically frozen for use later on.
 If you are still able to safely bear children, the embryos can be inserted into your uterus.
-Otherwise, you can find a gestational carrier who can bring the babies to full-term for you.

 Are you concerned about chemotherapy and its effects on your fertility?
 Contact RRC and schedule a consultation so we can discuss your options.